-An integrated engineering design approach was used to incorporate sustainability and future-proofing measures, by examining the Proposed Project in relation to future development and climate challenges, including rising sea levels and extreme weather events.
-Sea level rise was considered while the Proposed Project was being conceptually developed.
-During detailed design, the degree of effectiveness will be analysed and evaluated.
-Analysis and evaluation will use relevant hydrologic and hydraulic modelling techniques and current information on the sea level rise forecast.
+An integrated engineering design approach was used to incorporate sustainability and futureproofing measures, by examining the Proposed Project in relation to future development and climate challenges, including rising sea levels and extreme weather events.
+Sea level rise was not included within the modelling conducted by Baird as part of the EIA, but it is recommended to be considered during the detailed design phase of the corridor (outside of the EIA).